Vidarious/SRM/README.md

 # SharePoint Reference Material

-This repository is meant as a SharePoint [C3 / ASP.NET / JavaScript] development reference
+This repository is meant as a SharePoint [C# / ASP.NET / JavaScript] development reference